0l1v3rr/scrumw/README.md

 ## Some of the main features
 - Create public or private projects
-- Track and maange bugs, issues and scrums
+- Track and manage bugs, issues and scrums
 - Create and manage scrum-boards per project
 - Ability to collaborate with others
 - Easy-to-use, modern UI